fortinet-fortisoar/connector-cyble-vision/docs/cyblevision.md

 ### operation: Fetch Alerts
 #### Input parameters
 <table border=1><thead><tr><th>Parameter</th><th>Description</th></tr></thead><tbody><tr><td>Company ID</td><td>Specify a ID (UUID) of the company to filter the list of alerts retrieved from Cyble Vision.
-</td></tr><tr><td>Sort By</td><td>Select an option in which to sort the alerts retrieved.
+</td></tr><tr><td>Order By</td><td>Select an option in which to order the alerts retrieved.
 You can choose from Ascending or Descending.
 By default, this option is set as Descending.
 </td></tr><tr><td>Start Time</td><td>Specify the starting DateTime from when you want to retrieve alerts from Cyble Vision.
 </td></tr><tr><td>End Time</td><td>Specify the ending DateTime till when you want to retrieve alerts from Cyble Vision.
-</td></tr><tr><td>Severity</td><td>Specify a comma-separated list of severity using which you want to retrieve alerts from Cyble Vision.
+</td></tr><tr><td>Severity</td><td>Select multiple severity using which you want to retrieve alerts from Cyble Vision.
 You can specify the following values: LOW, MEDIUM, or HIGH.
-</td></tr><tr><td>Status</td><td>Specify a comma-separated list of status using which you want to retrieve alerts from Cyble Vision.
+</td></tr><tr><td>Status</td><td>Select multiple status using which you want to retrieve alerts from Cyble Vision.
 You can specify the following values: VIEWED, UNREVIEWED, CONFIRMED_INCIDENT, UNDER_REVIEW, or INFORMATIONAL.
-</td></tr><tr><td>Service</td><td>Specify the service using which you want to retrieve alerts from Cyble Vision.
+</td></tr><tr><td>Service</td><td>Select the service using which you want to retrieve alerts from Cyble Vision.
 You can specify the following values: Data Breaches, Ransomware Forum Mentions, Compromised Endpoints, etc. By default, this option is set as Data Breaches.
 </td></tr><tr><td>Limit</td><td>Specify the maximum number of results this operation should return, per page, in the response.
 By default, this value is set to 50.
 </td></tr></tbody></table>